Relintai/pandemonium_engine_docs/03_usage/19_plugins/editor/02_making_plugins.md

 The name and description help people understand what it does.
 Your name helps you get properly credited for your work.
 The version number helps others know if they have an outdated version;
-if you are unsure on how to come up with the version number, check out `Semantic Versioning ( https://semver.org/ )`.
+if you are unsure on how to come up with the version number, check out [Semantic Versioning](https://semver.org/).
 The main script file will instruct Pandemonium what your plugin does in the editor once it is active.